 EF is called the horizontal projection of AB.

-Now, if AB is a unit radius, then BC -- the line value of sin θ -- is the
+Now, if AB is a unit radius, the hypotenuse of a right triangle,

-Thus in a unit circle, sin θ is the vertical projection of the radius. cos θ is the horizontal projection.
+then sin θ is its vertical projection; cos θ, the horizontal projection.

 Please make a donation to keep TheMathPage online.